‘Ulema being arrested to please US, India’

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: MYC leaders have condemned the arrest of Hafiz Abdul Rehman Makki, vice president of MYC, saying that top Islamic scholars are being arrested and patriotic parties are being banned to please the US and India.
-The MYC leaders expressed sorrow that those who used to accuse previous government of being Modi’s buddy (Modi Ka Yar) are going far ahead of them in pleasing India.
+LAHORE: Milli Yakjehti Council (MYC) leaders have condemned the arrest of Hafiz Abdul Rehman Makki, vice president of MYC, saying that top Islamic scholars are being arrested and patriotic parties are being banned to please the US and India.
+Reacting to the arrest made in Gujranwala early Wednesday, the MYC leaders expressed sorrow that those who used to accuse previous government of being Modi’s buddy (Modi Ka Yar) are going far ahead of them in pleasing India.
+MYC President Dr Abdul Khair Zubair, Jamaat-e-Islami Ameer Senator Sirajul Haq, Allama Sajid Naqvi, Liaquat Baloch, Pir Haroon Gilani, Yaqoob Sheikh, Khwaja Moeenuddin Koreja, Arif Wahidi, Allama Saqib Akbar and others said the cowardly policies of the PTI government are making a mockery of the country in the world.

-LAHORE: MYC leaders have condemned the arrest of Hafiz Abdul Rehman Makki, vice president of MYC, saying that top Islamic scholars are being arrested and patriotic parties are being banned to please the US and India.
-The MYC leaders expressed sorrow that those who used to accuse previous government of being Modi’s buddy (Modi Ka Yar) are going far ahead of them in pleasing India.
+LAHORE: Milli Yakjehti Council (MYC) leaders have condemned the arrest of Hafiz Abdul Rehman Makki, vice president of MYC, saying that top Islamic scholars are being arrested and patriotic parties are being banned to please the US and India.
+Reacting to the arrest made in Gujranwala early Wednesday, the MYC leaders expressed sorrow that those who used to accuse previous government of being Modi’s buddy (Modi Ka Yar) are going far ahead of them in pleasing India.
+MYC President Dr Abdul Khair Zubair, Jamaat-e-Islami Ameer Senator Sirajul Haq, Allama Sajid Naqvi, Liaquat Baloch, Pir Haroon Gilani, Yaqoob Sheikh, Khwaja Moeenuddin Koreja, Arif Wahidi, Allama Saqib Akbar and others said the cowardly policies of the PTI government are making a mockery of the country in the world.